Gruber, Ruth. Jewish Heritage Travel: A Guide to Eastern Europe. Washington, DC: National Geographic, 2007 (TE)

 Edlund, Thomas Kent, compiler.
 The German Minority Census of 1939: An Introduction and Register.
 Teaneck, NJ: Avotaynu, 1996.
 (JHC)

 Table of Contents

 Ellman-Kruger, Angelika and Edward David Luft.
 Library Resources for German-Jewish Genealogy.
 Teaneck, N.J: Avotaynu, Inc., 1998.
-(AJHS, TE)

 Resources for German-Jewish research in present-day Germany, in areas that belonged to German-speaking rulers, and in other German-speaking countries.
 Covers libraries, archives, electronic catalogues and other sources.
 A translation of a 1992 work in German.